nextgis/docs_ngmobile/source/editing.rst

 2. Tap "Add new feature" button in Editing Toolbar (item 2 in :numref:`ngmobile_editing_toolbar_pic`).

-3. In a polygon layer a new polygon will appear in the center of the screen, with one of its vertices highlighted in red (see :numref:`ngmobile_creation_landfill_pic` or ...).
+3. In a polygon layer a new polygon will appear in the center of the screen, with one of its vertices highlighted in red (see :numref:`ngmobile_creation_landfill_pic`).

 .. figure:: _static/creation_landfill.png
    :name: ngmobile_creation_landfill_pic